hayaalnaal2002-debug/Arabic_handwritten_characters/README.md

 - The final dataset from **Experiment 3** was used to train AI models integrated into the DARBAK mobile application.
 - This dataset supports AI-based handwriting recognition and interactive learning for Arabic language education.
+- **CNN + MobileNetV2** architecture was used to achieve high accuracy in recognizing handwritten letters.